Home » Ingredient » Chickpea » Baked Falafel Salad

 top down view of baked falafel salad with tahini dressing.

-More Healthy Salads!
+More Healthy Vegan Salads!

 If you try this falafel recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think or any changes you make.